r-spatial/r-spatial.org/_posts/2017-06-22-spatial-index.markdown

 The resulting feature sets `int1` and `int2` are identical, only the order of the features (records) and of the attribute columns (variables) differs.
-Runtime without index is more than an hour.
+(Runtime without index is 35 minutes, 20 times as long.)

 Is the spatial index always built?
 =================================